BASEforHANK/BASEtoolbox.jl/README.md

 There is also currently an issue with MKL on macOS.
 Therefore, we use OpenBLAS for macOS machines.
 Note, that MKL offers considerable speed-ups.

 To get started, clone or download the repository.
-The full documentation can be found [here](/docs/build/index.html) or locally in `docs/build`.
+The full documentation can be found locally in `docs/build`.